hiralgujrathi/Sales-Data-Analysis/README.md

-- In this project, we utilize **Python Pandas** , **Matplotlib , Seaborn and Itertools** for a comprehensive analysis, tackling business inquiries through a year's worth of sales data comprising **186,850 orders** within an electronics dataset.
-- The dataset provides information about electronics , categorized by various factors such as month, product type, cost, purchase address, and more.
-- The goal is to reveal key insights to optimize sales strategies and drive profitability.
+In this project, we utilize Python Pandas and Matplotlib for tackling business inquiries The dataset provides information about electronics , categorized by various factors such as month, product type, cost, purchase address, and more.
+The goal is to reveal key insights like identifying products and product combinations that can boost profitability
-- This analysis concludes that the highest sales occurred in December, with San Francisco emerging as the top-performing location.
-AAA batteries emerged as the best-selling product.